 The spirit with which you undertake any activity can influence its outcome.

-Whatever the reason why you decided to learn Italian (for interest, because something of Italy and Italian fascinates you, or for necessity) remember to have fun.
+Whatever the reason why you decided to learn Italian (for interest, because Italian or something of Italy fascinates you, or for necessity), remember to have fun.

 One last consideration

-Knowing a language other than the one of origin, shouldn’t make you feel uncomfortable and frustrated.
+Knowing a language other than your native language shouldn’t make you feel uncomfortable and frustrated.
 It should convey a positive feeling to you.
 It has to make you proud of yourself and make you happy.

-Did you like the 3 tips to get unstuck?
-If so, leave your comment and share it!
+Did you like this article called “3 tips to get unstuck”?
+If so, share it and leave your comment!